Skip to main content

 • Create a new outgoing If condition node from the sendSMS node.

-• Enter the code below in the input field: sendSMS.status === "ok" ? true : false
+• Enter this in the input field: sendSMS.status === "ok" ? true : false

 • Create an outgoing Response node from the green arrow to configure the response when the If condition node returns true.
 Enter the following code to show the output as success when the SMS is successfully sent: return ({output: "success"})